Korzer420/LoreRandomizer/README.md

 - Bretta: Her house unlocks after obtaining her DIALOGUE ITEM, not talking to her in Fungal Wastes.
 - Godseeker: Requires a room reload after freeing her to be able to obtain the item.
 - Millibelle: Will not talk to you if you have Grimmchild equip (Vanilla behaviour?)
+- Sly: His shop unlocks after obtaining his DIALOGUE ITEM, not talking to him in Crossroads.

 **Ghost NPC are killable even if their check hasn't been obtained yet.
 Reloading the room will spawn a shiny in their place then.**